Japan's influence in Pacific comes up against China – DW – 07/22/2024

 What role can Japan play?

-Much of the three days of discussions were given over to efforts to reduce the impact of rising sea levels due to climate change, which many Pacific states say is the single greatest threat to their survival.
+Much of the three days of discussions were given over to efforts to reduce the impact of rising sea levels due to climate change, which many Pacific states have called the single greatest threat to their survival.

 Japanese Prime Minister Fumio Kishida said Japan would "mobilize technology, know-how and financial resources” to assist islands in efforts to mitigate the effects.